 WordPress has the flexibility you need.
 And that’s pretty awesome.

-5. Getting Started is a Breeze
+5. Getting Started with WordPress is Simple

 The Famous Five-Minute Install

 WordPress is famous for its five-minute installation process.
 That’s right—up and running in less than five minutes.
 It’s that quick and easy to get things started.

 This basic installation process is quick and easy, but there are a few things that may be intimidating for the novice user.
 If that’s you, WordPress offers all kinds of installation help.
 There’s plenty of documentation walking you through the process and pointing out potential hiccups.

 We recently put together an eBook on how to install WordPress manually.
 This guide walks step-by-step through the manual install process with helpful screenshots and tips.